 California gas prices rose from last week: See how much here

-The average fuel price in state has fallen about 9 cents since last month.
+The average fuel price in state has risen about 8 cents since last month.
 According to the EIA, gas prices across the state in the last year have been as low as $4.22 on Jan.
 2, 2023, and as high as $5.90 on Oct.
 2, 2023.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.